MaxTheMooshroom/MaxTheMooshroom.github.io/splice/index.md

 :black_square_button: OpenGL    :black_square_button: DirectX12    :black_square_button: Vulkan
 - [ ] Everything from iteration 1
   - [ ] Improvements.
+- [ ] Create an OS interface for Linux and Mac
 - [ ] Implement Pathtracing
 - [ ] Implement gamestate hooks for AI to hook into the engine from